AlexOrlek/ATCG/README.md

 ```
 # Quick start

-The simplest way to use the tool is to provide a single multi-FASTA file with FASTA headers in the format `unit of analysis|subunit`.
-The `subunit` is only necessary where there are multiple subdivisions (multiple contigs or multiple genomes of a given metagenome).
+Information in FASTA headers must be delineated using vetical bar(s) "|" and the headers should be in the format `unit of analysis|subunit`.
+The `subunit` is only necessary when indicating affiliation of e.g. contigs with genomes, or of bacterial plasmids with bacterial isolates.
+Additional information can be included in the header by delineating with additional vertical bar(s)

 If comparing genomes, FASTA headers might be as follows:<br>
 genome1|contig1<br>
 genome1|contig2<br>
-genome2
+genome2<br>
+genome3|contig1|additional information

 If comparing plasmids by isolate, FASTA headers might be as follows:<br>
 isolate1|plasmid1<br>